- Hiring mistakes are not entirely uncommon in the recruitment field. In the case of executive mis-hires, the costs can overwhelming.

-The best executive search firms are aware of this tight competition and understand that top talents have no need to look for job opportunities when the jobs itself are the ones being presented to them.
-The timeframe when executive level candidates can be persuaded to move to the company of the executive search firm’s clients is limited.
+The best executive search firms are aware of this tight competition and understand that top talent has no need to look for job opportunities when the jobs themselves are the ones being presented to them.
+The timeframe when executive-level candidates can be persuaded to move to the company of the executive search firm’s clients is limited.

 Also, the less time that the search goes on, the fewer recruitment costs for the client.
 Having a speedy and focused sense of urgency, but still delivering quality results by producing relevant candidate information and well-researched profiles under 24-48 hours of calibration, can keep the client ahead of its competition.